 Why can't you have your cake and eat it?
-You can exercise as much as you like but if you are not eating healthily, it is unlikely you will be able to maintain any weight loss.
-Likewise, if you are eating well but not doing enough exercise, you may be eating more than you are burning off.
+Well, actually you can.
+It is possible to break the cycle of gaining weight and most importantly in the LONG TERM.
 Yo yo diets encourage the body to use less calories so it becomes harder to lose weight.
 However, it's not just about the calories .
 I can advise you on ways to incorporate healthy eating and exercise (with scrumptious desserts) and create an individualized plan to achieve your goals.
 Instead of calorie counting we can focus on ingredients and portion size which is much more productive .
 Focus is on the long term and maintaining a healthy weight for the rest of your life.
 So it will require some changes in diet and perhaps lifestyle.
 However, it will be extremely rewarding.
 Support is often key, especially in the early days and support is included in between and after appointments.

 Nutritional Therapist Topsham and Exeter, Devon

 Stress is a major part of most peoples lives.
 In fact so much so, that it often becomes the 'norm'.
 However, it is not a natural state for the body to be in continuously and can be very problematic.
 Leading to issues such as insomnia, difficulty in losing weight, cravings, high blood sugar, lowered immunity and impaired digestion .
 Massive changes can come from small adjustments and can really make a difference in our mood and motivation.

 Sometimes we forget about keeping our mental health in peak condition and only think about it when something goes wrong.
 So looking after our mental health in a preventative way will impact our overall well being and physical health.

 By looking at what is causing stress, I can support you by tackling it from a multi-pronged approach through diet and life style choices.

 Detoxing for Health